Lolloz89/DMInsetTextField/README.md

 Useful when you have a full width textfield and you don’t want to have the caret on the screen border.

+Usage:
+Just change your textField class to DMInsetTextField in your nib or storyboard.